mehulagg/gitlab/doc/user/clusters/agent/index.md

   or gRPC protocols to connect to the Agent Server.
 Depending on your cluster configuration and GitLab architecture, you may need to use one or the other.
-  - By default, `wss` scheme (an encrypted WebSockets connection) is used after you install `gitlab-kas` sub-chart or enable `kas` for GitLab Omnibus.
+  - By default, `wss` scheme (an encrypted WebSockets connection) is used after you install `gitlab-kas` sub-chart or enable `kas` for Omnibus GitLab.
 In this case, you will need to set `wss://GitLab.host.tld:443/-/kubernetes-agent` as `kas-address` where `GitLab.host.tld` is your GitLab hostname.
   - Specify the `ws` scheme (such as `ws://GitLab.host.tld:80/-/kubernetes-agent`) to use an unencrypted WebSockets connection.
   - `grpc` scheme can be used if both Agent and Server are installed in one cluster.
 In this case, you may specify `kas-address` value as